BobBuildTool/bob/doc/manual/concepts.rst

 To keep the Variant-Id stable in the long run, the scripts of SCMs in the checkout step are replaced by a symbolic representation.

-There exists also a second implicit version, called Build-Id, which identifies the build result in advance.
-The Build-Id can be used to grab matching build artifacts from another build server instead of building them locally.
-The Build-Id is derived from the actual sources created by the checkout step, the build/package Scripts, the environment and all Build-Ids of the recipe
+There exists also a second implicit version, called :term:`Build-Id`, which identifies the build result in advance.
+The :term:`Build-Id` can be used to grab matching build artifacts from another build server instead of building them locally.
+The :term:`Build-Id` is derived from the actual sources created by the checkout step, the build/package Scripts, the environment and all Build-Ids of the recipe
 dependencies: